Piotr1215/az-301-prep-kit/README.md

 ### #2: Learn how to manipulate resources on Azure using command line tools and Azure ARM templates

-I had maybe 2-3 questions with some powershell commands and none with azure CLI, but of course each exam is different, so it's best to stay safe and learn this as well.
+I had no questions where I had to use powershell or Azure CLI , but of course each exam is different, so it's best to stay safe and learn this as well.

 * Use `az interactive` to enable CLI auto completion and helpful tips